-Wimbledon BookFest Emergency Appeal
+Support Wimbledon BookFest

 NB: Payments are through PayPal to Wimbledon Arts (our charity name) and you do not need an paypal account to donate.

 A Festival for all the Community!

 Support London's Leading Literary Festival

 Wimbledon BookFest is not-for-profit arts and education charity and depends on its supporters.
-Like many other arts organisations and festivals we are now deeply concerned about our future.
+Like many other arts organisations and festivals we are deeply concerned about our future.
 Our costs, including our small team of dedicated staff, office and festival site set-up are upfront and throughout the year to produce the festival.
 Approximately half of our income usually comes from ticket sales which is heavily down on 2019 figures, creating a significany gap in our income.
 We need sponsors, grants, friends and donations more than ever.

 Fiona Razvi & the Wimbledon BookFest Team

-Cheques can be sent to: Wimbledon BookFest, 35 Wimbledon Hill Rd, London SW19 7NB.
+CAF/Cheques can be sent to: Wimbledon BookFest, 35 Wimbledon Hill Rd, London SW19 7NB.

 Wimbledon BookFest is run by the charity Wimbledon Arts (registered charity no: 1120297).